iwasamnot/campus-connect-core/README.md

    npm run dev
    ```

-   **Note**: If you added an OpenAI API key, make sure to restart the dev server for it to take effect.
+   **Note**: If you added a Gemini API key, make sure to restart the dev server for it to take effect.

 4. **Build for Production**
    ```bash